 The gap isn't because these tools are impossible for writing.
 It's because nobody built them.
 Screenplays are structured data — scene headings, characters, dialogue, transitions — and Fountain format makes that structure machine-readable.
 The foundation was always there.

-Inkwell is what you get when you take the tools that transformed software development and rebuild them from first principles for creative writing.
-Not ports.
-Not metaphors.
-Purpose-built tools that happen to share the same intellectual DNA.
+Inkwell is what you get when you take the tools that transformed software development and rebuild them from first principles for creative writing — purpose-built for the page, sharing the same intellectual DNA.

 Documents are structured data